Tracking Battery Life with Memfault

 is created automatically.
 It

-represents the battery charge level drop per hour represented as a percentage.
+represents the battery state of charge drop per hour represented as a

 In the next section, we'll talk about how to use this chart.